Code enforcement services receive and track citizen requests and enforce City Property Maintenance and Nuisance Codes.

 Definition of Nuisance

-Whatever is injurious to health, indecent, or unreasonably offensive to the senses, or an obstruction to the free use of property so as essentially to interfere unreasonable with the comfortable enjoyment of life or property is a nuisance.
+- Whatever is injurious to health, indecent, or unreasonably offensive to the senses, or an obstruction to the free use of property so as essentially to interfere unreasonably with the comfortable enjoyment of life or property is a nuisance.

-All noxious weeds and other rank growth upon public or private property.
-All weeds, vines, brush, dead or diseased trees, rank growth or objectionable vegetation which constitutes a health, safety, fire hazard, is injurious to the senses, and objection to the free use of property or interferes with the comfortable enjoyment of life or property.
+- Tall grass/weeds and other over growth upon public or private property.
+All weeds, vines, brush, dead or diseased trees, or objectionable vegetation which constitutes a health, safety, or fire hazard; or is injurious to the senses, and objectionable to the free use of property

 Ordinance Enforcement Officer